Johnny Edgecombe: Early life

-The young Edgecombe worked his passage aboard a British ship carrying sugar to Liverpool.
-From there he moved to Cardiff, where he stayed for some years, lodging at a mission for seamen.
-Searching for his missing father, he hid on a ship bound for Texas, but on arrival was arrested and put back on board for the return trip.
-When he docked in Britain, magistrates jailed him for 28 days as a stowaway.
-After leaving prison, he made his way to London, where he became involved in petty crime, serving three months for an attempted jewel theft.
-He ran a drinking and drugs den in premises rented from Peter Rachman, and reportedly acted as a pimp to his girlfriend.
+In 1947, the young Edgecombe worked his passage aboard a British ship carrying sugar to Liverpool.
+From there he moved to Cardiff, where he stayed for some years in Tiger Bay, lodging at a mission house for seamen.
+In 1950, searching for his missing father, Edgecombe stowed away on a ship bound for Texas, but on arrival in Galveston he was arrested by the local authorities and put back on board for the return trip.
+When he docked in Britain, the magistrates jailed him for 28 days as a stowaway.
+After leaving prison, he made his way to London, where he became involved in petty crime, at one point serving three months in prison for an attempted jewel theft.
+He ran a drinking and drugs den in premises rented from Peter Rachman, and reportedly acted as a pimp to Rachman's girlfriend.